deene/deene.github.io/_posts/2015-01-05-taste-of-open-access--part-2--top-10-used-words-in-nature-nanotechnology.md

 To my surprise, 'graphene' does not make it to the top 10.
 Isn't it the hottest topic over the last decade?
 Hmmm...
 Maybe the sample size is too small as I am just using the data from one journal.
 I will try to include more journal sources if I have time to write a crawler for all the major journals.
 I feel sad that not all of them has a available API to query from.

+Anyway, playing with these data gives me a lot of fun.
 In the next post, I will try to find out who are the most productive authors of Nature Nanotechnology.